 If you’re looking to buy a property in Bogota, contact me and I can refer you to some English-speaking agents (expats) with loads of experience in Colombian real estate!
 They’ll be able to answer your questions and set up some viewings once you’re in Bogota.

-If you plan to stay for a while in Colombia, you may want to open a bank account.
+If you’re moving to Bogota or anywhere else in Colombia and plan to stay for longer than six months, you may want to open a bank account.
 I recommend going to a bank in an area where there are lots of foreigners, such as the Zona T or Chicó.
 The bank staff in these areas will have dealt with foreigners before, which should make the process a bit smoother.
-Some banks will tell you that you need a cédula de extranjería (Colombian ID card for foreigners) to open an account (which you only get once you have a Colombian visa).
-I know people who have opened accounts at Bancolombia with just their passport, so I know it can be done without the ID card.
+Some banks will tell you that you need a cédula de extranjería (Colombian ID card for foreigners) to open an account, which you only get once you have a Colombian visa.
+I know people who have opened accounts at Bancolombia with just their passport, so it can be done without the ID card.
 It’s worth remembering that when people don’t know how to do something over here, they’ll often just tell you it’s not possible rather than admit they don’t know.
 I’ve also heard that international bank transfers are easy to arrange if you have an account with Bancolombia.
 Most bank staff won’t speak English, so if necessary, bring a Colombian or Spanish-speaking friend with you when you go to open the account.